deltaintellect/newdelta/content/contact/contact.md

       captcha: true
 ---

 Good to see here!
-Please send us a message using the form below and we'll revert within a few hours.
+Please send us a message through any of the mediums below and we'll revert as soon as possible.
 Thanks!!